The extraordinary development of Urban Art in Europe (1/2)

 Following the United States, Graffiti arrived in Europe in the early 1980s: The Netherlands with Amsterdam and England with London and Bristol are the first affected by the virus.
 Explanations.

 The prehistoric caves, Lascaux, Pompeii, the Mexican muralism movement...
 Walls have seen all kinds of colors since the dawn of time!
 But the Graffiti movement was officially born in the United States, first in Los Angeles in 1930, where gangs marked out their territory with wall inscriptions, and then in Philadelphia in 1965, where the first tags appeared.
 The (love) story is well known: to attract Cynthia's attention, Cornbread floods the city with his signature.
 The “Graffiti writing" is initiated, also by Cool Earl.
-The movement is then extended in New York where Taki 183 and Blade One open the way.
+The movement then extends in New York where Taki 183 and Blade One open the way.
 Very quickly, everything is a pretext to create.
-In the street, on pavements, walls, subways, trains, graffiti, stencils, posters, stickers... each one follows the other.
+In the street, on pavements, walls, subways, trains, graffiti, stencils, posters, stickers... one after the other.
 Different styles appear and a few pioneers have a big impact on everyone: Seen, Dondi White, Futura 2000, Cope2, Lee...
 One can see them everywhere!

 The influence of a movie and a book

 Initially signatures, tags gradually acquire artistic qualities, this is the beginning of the "Style Writing".
-Trains fuel the competition and a war of styles is started when everyone begin to add colors, shapes and 3D effects to stand out.
+Trains fuel the competition and a war of styles starts when everyone begins to add colors, shapes and 3D effects to stand out.
 New York paid the price until the 1980s.
 Unprecedented at the time, the movement is soon echoed in Europe.
 In 1982, the virus spreads via the cult movie "Wild Style" by Charlie Ahearn, which makes a strong impression.
 But also through the book "Subway Art" by Martha Cooper and Henri Chalfant which came out in 1984.
 Futura 2000 is not left out either when he recorded the song "The Escapades of Futura 2000" with The Clash and created a great emulation in Europe.
-In 1981, he follows the music group on tour, goes through Paris and the Netherlands, his influence will be huge.
+In 1981, he follows the music group on tour, going through Paris and the Netherlands, his influence will be huge.

 The decisive role of a Dutch gallery owner and Amsterdam